Low-code designer > Set up interfaces > Scripts in widgets / Script use cases

 Widgets are a convenient tool for setting up dynamic forms, for instance, if some information needs to be displayed when certain conditions are met.

 Let’s consider an example of how you can use scripts in widgets.
-We’ll create a page with a test consisting of several questions.
+We’ll create a page containing a test with several questions.
 The page will include expanding panels containing the questions, an information box with a warning, and a modal window displaying the test results.

 widget-scripts-1